sunilprajapati832/TitanicDataVisualizationProject/README.md

 ├── titanic.csv                   # Dataset file
 ├── README.md                     # Project overview
-└── /images                       # Folder containing exported plots 📸 Sample Visuals
+└── /images                       # Folder containing exported plots
-(Insert image links or use GitHub's drag & drop to add screenshots of key plots)

 If you find this useful, feel free to ⭐️ the repo or connect with me on LinkedIn for more data projects!